MagPasulke/off-stack-abap-template/README.md

 ### optional: maintain .env for SAP system connection

 Copy `.env.example` to `.env` and fill in your SAP ADT connection details.
 This enables the ADT scripts for remote abapGit pull and unit test execution.
+These scripts can be used to sync your sap dev system without leaving the IDE.
+Or to be included in a pipeline.

 ```
 SAP_ADT_URL=https://your-sap-system:port